quyet-pc/dimensional-data-model/README.md

    - In practical terms, companies utilize a range of business processes, with the Constellation Schema being a frequently employed tool for business intelligence.
 Below, I provide details about the Constellation Schema, but for simplicity, I refer to it as the Star Schema (Constellation Schema based on Star Schema)

 # 3. Components of Star Schema
-   First, we need understand facts
+   Initially, it is essential to comprehend the facts
    - These are numerical values
    - Represents the performance measures of the business activity
    - Examples: Productivity, expenses, sales, profit, prices, quantity